reuk/wayverb/docs_source/waveguide.md

 they will always be accurate but inefficient.
 For these reasons, the tetrahedral mesh was initially chosen for use in Wayverb.

-The tetrahedral mesh was implemented during within the first two months of the project, with support for microphone modelling.
+The tetrahedral mesh was implemented during the first two months of the project, with support for microphone modelling.
 When it came to implementing frequency dependent boundary conditions, no prior research could be found discussing boundary implementations in a tetrahedral topology.
 As noted in the